craftyoyo/BlockLaunch/README.md

 - .NET Framework 4.0
 - Windows XP or higher
 - 256MB RAM or more
-- Around 20MB free space (for BlockLaunch)
+- Around 20MB free space

 **Minecraft:**